Diagnosing Acromegaly

 To find out if you have acromegaly, your doctor may perform one or more tests.
 These may include:

-- A blood test for insulin-like growth factor I (IGF-I) levels
+- A blood test for IGF-1 levels

-- A blood test for growth hormone (GH) levels
+- A blood test for GH levels

 A series of blood samples are taken over several hours.
 This test requires avoiding food overnight, skipping breakfast, and drinking a glucose (sugar) solution in the morning.